TheophileMt92/theophile-mouton/portfolio.md

                 <img src="/assets/img/portfolio/Mouton et al. 2018 diverging barplot.png" alt="Project 5" style="width: 60%; height: auto;">
             </div>
             <div class="project-description">
-                <p>These results suggests that the conservation and restoration of riparian vegetation that provides substantial shading and hydromorphologically diverse in-stream habitat, would have beneficial direct and indirect effects on ecosystem functioning, and contribute to the mitigation of land-use impacts.</p>
+                <p>These results suggest that the conservation and restoration of riparian vegetation that provides substantial shading and hydromorphologically diverse in-stream habitat, would have beneficial direct and indirect effects on ecosystem functioning, and contribute to the mitigation of land-use impacts.</p>
             </div>
         </div>
     </template>